metromotive/metromotive.github.io/_posts/2019-04-30-Unreasonable-Efficiency.md

 So it's clear that shifting traffic from private cars and ride hailing services to small electric vehicles could have a huge impact on transportation energy use, while having a negligible impact on household energy use.
 And it might even pay for itself in avoided showers.

-[^1]Reasonable answers seemed to range from one avoided shower per week to one avoided shower every few years.
+[^1]: Reasonable answers seemed to range from one avoided shower per week to one avoided shower every few years.

-[^2]Let me acknowledge that watt hours per minute is kind of a weird combination of units, so if you prefer watts, just multiply everything by 60.
+[^2]: Let me acknowledge that watt hours per minute is kind of a weird combination of units, so if you prefer watts, just multiply everything by 60.

-[^3]Of course a scooter in a dockless shared system might use quite a bit more energy after accounting for charging- and rebalancing-related transportation.
+[^3]: Of course a scooter in a dockless shared system might use quite a bit more energy after accounting for charging- and rebalancing-related transportation.

-[^4]Interestingly, a hot shower and a freeway drive in an efficient car use about the same amount of energy per minute.
+[^4]: Interestingly, a hot shower and a freeway drive in an efficient car use about the same amount of energy per minute.

-[^5]This is mostly because it's *not* all about aerodynamic drag (drag area is actually pretty much the same in this comparison).
+[^5]: This is mostly because it's *not* all about aerodynamic drag (drag area is actually pretty much the same in this comparison).
 There's some energy involved in climate-controlling the cabin, but it's mostly a relative of the "tyranny of the rocket equation", where the weight required to achieve and safely manage high speeds snowballs on itself.